nanoframework/nanoframework.github.io/content/contributing/markdown-creation.md

 ### Rules

-A comprehensive list of rules are available [here](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md).
+A comprehensive list of rules are available in the [Markdownlint rules documentation](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md).
 We will use a quite strict approach except for the line length rule MD013 which we won't apply and html tags.

 Please avoid using html tags at all.
 As we do integrate few external images sources which are hard to align properly, we are not applying this rule.
 But we will be vigilant in PR to make sure there is none checked in which is not critical.